advbet/flower/README.md

 Naturally, the order in which the services are closed should be similar to the order in which the services were started in.
 However, they should start in opposite direction.
-This means that our services run in a LIFO manner.
+This means that our services run in a LIFO manner; services should close in the opposite direction:

 1) HTTP server (we finish current requests and close all incoming ones)
 2) Email worker (finish sending last emails)
+3) Redis (close cache connection)
+4) MySQL (we no longer need the database)

 Using `flower`, this flow could be expressed as following: